ViaMods/Black-Ops-3/README.md

-# Black Ops 3 Mod Tools
+# ViaMods' Black Ops 3 Mod Tools Help Section
 Welcome to the ViaMods Black Ops 3 Mod Tools Help Section.

 Here you will find tons of help for scripting, mapping, modding etc.